-0-Dog:vanilla - or "Zero Dogs," a witch doctor build that revolves around items that reduce the cooldown of the Zombie Dogs ability (see: 'ZD').
+0-Dog: or "Zero Dogs," a witch doctor build that revolves around items that reduce the cooldown of the Zombie Dogs ability (see: 'ZD').
 With the proper items, Zombie Dogs can be reduced to little or no cooldown.
 The build then utilizes the witch doctor's "Sacrifice" ability, which destroys existing Zombie Dogs to deal massive damage to enemies in an area.
-Since the Zombie Dogs will have little to no cooldown, this allows witch doctors to consistently deal heavy damage.
+In vanilla, the build was designed to deal significant damage.
+In Reaper of Souls, the build offers more utility.
 Warning: may drastically reduce frame rates.

 1: short for "elite."
 Less often used than "e" (see: 'e'), the short-hand "1" originated from players that do not use an English keyboard and will hit 1 as a universal notification to alert party members of elite and champion packs.
 "1" is also pronounced exactly the same as "E" in Mandarin Chinese, so you often see it used by Chinese players.

 1H & 2H: refers to one-handed and two-handed weapons, respectively.

 Affix: a term that refers to properties that are assigned to a given object, which can include magical properties on items or abilities on in-game monsters.
 It is usually associated with the latter and can also be called “boss modifiers.”
 They include: Arcane Enchanted, Avenger, Desecrator, Electrified, Extra Health, Fast, Fire Chains, Frozen, Frozen Pulse, Health Link, Horde, Illusionist, Jailer, Knockback, Missile Dampening, Molten, Mortar, Nightmarish, Orbital, Plagued, Poison Enchanted, Reflect Damage, Shielding, Teleporter, Thunderstorm, Vampiric, Vortex, Waller, and Wormhole.